Justin99x/bl-py-stubs/README.md

 ## Usage - New SDK

-Download the pystubs.zip file and extract it to desired location in your game folder.
-Recommend pystubs folder go in the sdk_mods folder and set it as a source root/directory in your IDE.
+Download the gamestubs.zip file and extract it to desired location in your game folder.
+Can add bl2, common, and tps folders to .stubs folder that ships with the SDK to keep all stubs in one place.

+<span style="color:red">Important:</span> You must change BoundFunction stub in the stubs that ship with the SDK to
+inherit from typing.Protocol.
+Methods in these stubs inherit from BoundFunction, and it needs to be a Protocol to work correctly in both regular code and in hooks.</span>.

 #### Basic usage